danielsauter/rapid-android-development/sqlite.md

 ###Run the App

 Run the sketch on your device.
-You’ll see five records similar to <!--ref linkend="fig.data.sql-->.
+You’ll see five records similar to [Figure 10.0](../sqlite.html#figure-100---working-with-a-sqlitedatabase).
 To retrieve the individual entries of each record, we use the `getString()` and `getInt()` methods, which take the table’s field names as parameters.
 If we use a field name that doesn’t exist, the `getString()` and `getInt()` methods will return `0`.
 You can check this out by adding the following line of code to the `output` string.

 ```
 output += db.getInt("foo") + "\n"; //doesn’t exist, so we get ’0’